markbaaijens/rpmusicserver/README.md

 #### Copy local code to a Pi and install the (changed) code
 * `cd <source-folder of rpmusicserver>`
 * `rsync -r ./* pi@rpmsdev:/tmp/rpmusicserver`
-  * password:
-    * `rpms`
+  * password: `rpms`
 * `ssh pi@rpmsdev "sudo chmod +x /tmp/rpmusicserver/scripts/* && sudo /tmp/rpmusicserver/scripts/install-rp.sh"`
-  * password:
-    * `rpms`
+  * password: `rpms`

 Note.
-If local DNS does not work, the hostname`rpmsdev` must be replaced by the ip-address of that machine.
-See [Check your network if local DNS works](https://github.com/markbaaijens/rpmusicserver#check-your-network-if-local-dns-works) for details.
+The transferred code is dependent on the chosen git-branch.
+By changing the branch, you can transfer and test any code in any branch.

 Note.
 You can also do this 'trick' in a live, production-environment, but than you must know what you are doing, so don't try this at home!
 Usually, a production-machine is updated through the regular update-mechanism, in which code is retreived from the git-repo on github (be it the master-branch or, if overridden, by another branch, usually develop).

+Note.
+If local DNS does not work, the hostname`rpmsdev` must be replaced by the ip-address of that machine.
+See [Check your network if local DNS works](https://github.com/markbaaijens/rpmusicserver#check-your-network-if-local-dns-works) for details.

 ### Local test-environment on your development-machine
 Testing on a (second) machine/Pi is the ultimate test, but to quickly see your changes in the web-interface (api or web) on your development-machine, we can setup an environment for exactly that.